Strategic Branding, Identity and Brand Experience

 By the end of this course you will:

 • Acquire a clear understanding about the strategic principles in branding

 • Have a good knowledge of the brand identity design process

 • Be better equipped to create, express, communicate your own brand and engage audiences.)

 Who should take this course:

-This course is ideally suited for anyone interested in branding and communication: graphic design students, graduates, (junior to mid- level) creatives in the design industry, business owners, start-ups, (junior level) marketing students or professionals.
+This course is ideally suited for anyone interested in branding and communication: graphic design students, graduates, creatives (junior level) in the design industry, business owners, start-ups or (junior level) marketing students.
 Anyone wanting to create a brand, and plan its strategic positioning, brand identity, expression and experience.